univention/univention-corporate-server/doc/architecture/services/umc.rst

-The user facing parts of the *UMC front end* are the *UMC web front end* and the *UMC client*. *Reverse proxy* handle and transform the requests and pass them to the *UMC server* at the back end.
+The user facing parts of the *UMC front end* are the *UMC web front end* and the *UMC client*. *Reverse proxy* handle and transform the requests and pass them to the *UMC server* at the backend.

 .. _services-umc-communication: